kirkmadera/forge-framework-docs/domain-modeling-and-data-persistence/README.md

    that allow data to be queried in terms of entities.

 ## Entity
 An entity is a domain object with business properties and logic.
 It has no awareness of the persistence layer or mapper classes.
-This means that lazy loading of data is not possible, which can make for a slightly awkward workflow for those used to active record.
-For example, $user->getBillingAddress() won't work unless you've already loaded the billing address record from the database into the user entity.
-This does mean, however, that your domain objects have a clear objective and only do what they do best.

 All entities clearly define the properties they work with.
 The getProvidedData() method on all entities returns an array of all data keys relevant directly to this entity, not including related entities' data.
 The getProvidedData() method is also used help facilitate the getArrayCopy() and populate() methods to implement the ArraySerializeable interface.
 This allows entities to be used directly with forms using ZF2's bind() functionality.
 The populate method is also used by the database mapper to create the entity populated with all data returned from the persistence layer.
 Entities also can store additional data in an arbitrary data array.
 The populate() method uses the ClassMethods hydrator to populate all recognized data points from getProvidedData(), then adds to the generic data array for unrecognized properties.

 All entities also provide a general input filter which can be used for validation.
 This is done by implementing the InputFilterAwareInterface interface.

 Internally, entities store an $isNew flag, to help mappers determine whether the entity is new or exists already in storage.

 ## Mapper
 All mapper classes implement these methods per the MapperInterface: find(), createEntity(), updateEntity(), deleteEntity(), batchSave(), batchCreate(), batchUpdate(), update(), and delete().
 These are not specific to the database mapper implementation.
 The data source for these mappers could be anything.
 The primary job of the mapper is to interpret the criteria passed to it in domain logic terms and interact with the persistence layer accordingly.

+## Criteria

+The Criteria class is used for querying data in terms of entities.
+No knowledge is required of the underlying persistence mechanism or data structure; only entity data and relationships.
+Criteria can be used for common simple use cases with very minimal code or can be used for complex queries.

+The Criteria class cannot handle every possible scenario.
+In instances where use of the Criteria class becomes too cumbersome, create a specific method on the Mapper class instead.
+Never directly access or write to the persistence layer from any class other than a Mapper.
+This will break down the barriers between the domain and persistence layers and cause issues in the future.